CueCat: User experience

 Installation of software and hardware, configuration, and registration took around an hour.
 Registration required the user's name, age, and e-mail address, and demanded completion of a lengthy survey with invasive questions about shopping habits, hobbies, and educational level.
-Then one could scan bar codes on groceries, bar codes on books, and custom bar codes in ads in magazines, newspapers, Verizon Yellow Pages, and RadioShack catalogs.
+Then users could scan bar codes on groceries, bar codes on books, and custom bar codes in ads in magazines, newspapers, Verizon Yellow Pages, and RadioShack catalogs.
 The :CRQ software then used that unique serial number from the device to return a URL which directed the user's browser to the sponsored website.
 It also created a permanent advertisement-displaying taskbar on the user's computers, and could log the web-surfing habits associated with a user's real name and email address.

 Reception

 In The Wall Street Journal, Walter Mossberg criticized CueCat: "In order to scan in codes from magazines and newspapers, you have to be reading them in front of your PC.
 That's unnatural and ridiculous."
 Mossberg wrote that the device "fails miserably.
 Using it is just unnatural."
 He concluded that the CueCat "isn't worth installing and using, even though it's available free of charge".
 Joel Spolsky, a computer technology reviewer, also criticized the device as "not solving a problem" and characterized the venture as a "feeble business idea".

 The CueCat is now widely described as a commercial failure.
 It was ranked twentieth in "The 25 Worst Tech Products of All Time" by PC World magazine in 2006.
 The CueCat's critics said the device was ultimately of little use.
 Joe Salkowski of the Chicago Tribune wrote, "You have to wonder about a business plan based on the notion that people want to interact with a soda can", while Debbie Barham of the Evening Standard quipped that the CueCat "fails to solve a problem which never existed".
 In December 2009, the popular gadget blog Gizmodo voted the CueCat the #1 worst invention of the decade of the "2000s".
 In 2010, Time magazine included it on a list of "The 50 worst Inventions", adding that people didn't accept "the idea of reading their magazines next to a wired cat-shaped scanner".

 The CueCat device was controversial, initially because of privacy concerns about its collection of aggregate user data.
 Each CueCat has a unique serial number, and users suspected that Digital Convergence could compile a database of all barcodes scanned by a given user and connect it to the user's name and address.
 For this reason, and because the demographic market targeted by Digital Convergence was unusually tech-savvy, numerous websites arose detailing instructions for "declawing" the CueCat — blocking or encrypting the data it sent to Digital Convergence.
 Digital Convergence registered the domain "digitaldemographics.com", giving additional credence to privacy concerns about the use of data.